 Column | Feb.
 24

-I have no issue with the importance Patton places on finding a suitable life partner — of course, this is something that a statistical majority of us want, and it will hugely impact the course of our lives and happiness.
-And she is right that we do not give it the attention it deserves, relative to other aspects of our lives.
+I have no issue with the importance Patton places on finding a suitable husband or wife — of course, this is something that a statistical majority of us want, and it will hugely impact the course of our lives and happiness.
+And she is right that many do not give it the attention it deserves.

 But Patton frames the issue of lifelong marital satisfaction as yet another hoop to jump through: a box to check off, like our next internship application or homework assignment.
 As much as we type A, high-achieving Princeton students don’t want to hear this, not everything can be accomplished through striving and working hard — except, perhaps when those intentions are turned inward, upon yourself.